Our 2010-2015 campaign to get men talking about their feelings.

 In 2015, the Annual Safety Performance Review report showed a 12% drop in railway suicides.

 The campaign and has now relaunched as We Listen, also in partnership with Network Rail.

 My depression started because I didn’t like who I was and I was too ashamed to talk to anyone.
 I let these feelings build up and up, and before I knew it I couldn’t see a reason to live anymore.

 Like lots of men, I’ve faced and fought problems in my life.
 If I were to let these issues build up and up, there would only be a few possible outcomes – and none of them good, so I turned to boxing to punch stress out of my system.
 I realise now that talking about my worries can be as strong a defence as boxing.

 David White, a London IT contractor, amateur boxer

-Network Rail funded the development of this campaign and supported it by providing advertising space in stations across Great Britain.
+Network Rail funded the development of Men on the Ropes and provided advertising space in stations across Great Britain.